Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 categories:
   - nodejs
 date: 2018-05-27 10:48:58
-description:
 ---

 ## Introduction

 If you want to handle a SQL Database in [NodeJS](https://nodejs.org/en/), you may want to use [Sequelize](http://docs.sequelizejs.com/).

 It's a nice ORM with a promise based API that makes it easy to: